 Restoration of the Mariposa Grove of Giant Sequoias EIS

-Request print copies at email@example.com; by phone (209) 379-1365; or at Yosemite NP, Attn: Mariposa Grove DEIS, PO Box 577, Yosemite, CA 95389.
+You may request copies of the Record of Decision for the Restoration of the Mariposa Grove of Giant Sequoias by email at firstname.lastname@example.org; by phone (209) 379-1002; or mail at Yosemite NP, Attn: Mariposa Grove, PO Box 577, Yosemite, CA 95389.